 Loan Repayment Strategies

-In 2017, student loan debt has swelled into a $1.3 trillion crisis in the US.
-So, what are some coping strategies for students owing thousands of dollars in debt?
+In 2021, student loan debt had swelled into a $1.6 trillion crisis in the US.
+So, what are some strategies for students who are entering repayment on student loans?

 Here are some smart student loan repayment strategies: